 Listening and Dialogue Encounter

 Welcome to the Plenary Council’s first stage of preparation – Listening and Dialogue.
-This first stage of preparation will continue until Ash Wednesday 2019.

 Together, we are on a journey of listening to God by listening to one another.
 All people are invited to engage in Listening and Dialogue Encounters – which are an open and inclusive experience of listening, dialogue and discernment about the future of the Catholic Church in Australia.